NWSOFT-ORG/NWEdit/docs/ui-conf.md

 }
 ```
 ### Accelerator
-An accelerator is a marker to show the shortcut of a command, PyPlus also creates bindings with this option.\
+An accelerator is a marker to show the shortcut of a command, NWEdit also creates bindings with this option.\
-An accelerator accepted by PyPlus is either a bare accelerator (just a key), or a CTRL-key (Command-key on Macs) binding.
+An accelerator accepted by NWEdit is either a bare accelerator (just a key), or a CTRL-key (Command-key on Macs) binding.
 #### Bare accelerator
 **Keep in mind that macOS highlights the menu if a command is selected with a shortcut.
 If bare accelerator is used, it might be a bit annoying when the key is commonly-used, e.g., alphanumeric keys**\
 To specify a bare accelerator, start the accelerator with a `` ` ``